 Meyer, a product of an excellent youth baseball program in his hometown, pitched Peru to the finals of the 1941 National Baseball Congress tournament, and drew attention from scouts for the Chicago Cubs, the Chicago White Sox, and the New York Yankees.
-The White Sox won out, signing Meyer in 1942, and he spent that year at their Superior (Wisconsin) Blues farm club in the Class D Northern League, where he won 7 and lost 8, hurling 184 innings mostly as a starter.
-Drafted by the Army after that season, he was stationed at Fort Leonard Wood in Missouri and pitched for the camp team.
+The White Sox won out, signing Meyer in 1942, and he spent that year at their Superior (Wisconsin) Blues farm club in the Class-C Northern League, where he won seven and lost eight, hurling 184 innings mostly as a starter.
+Drafted into the Army after that season, he was stationed at Fort Leonard Wood in Missouri and pitched for the camp team.
 Pitching in an exhibition game against the St. Louis Browns, he collapsed on the mound with a burst appendix.
 He contracted peritonitis and a heart murmur.
 Meyer spent 13 weeks in the hospital and lost 35 pounds.
-Because of the heart murmur, Meyer was given a medical discharge, and Army physicians told him he shouldn’t play baseball for at least two years.
+Because of the heart murmur, Meyer was given a medical discharge, and Army physicians told him he shouldn’t play baseball for at least two years.1

 Monk wasn’t through, however.
 When he got to the dugout, Roberts said, he yelled at Donatelli and grabbed his crotch.
-Unfortunately, the game was the television Game of the Week, and a camera in the dugout caught the whole episode and displayed it to the nation.
+The game was the TV Game of the Week, and a camera in the dugout caught the whole episode and displayed it to the nation.
 The network switchboard lit up like a Christmas tree.
-For about the next ten years baseball had a “Meyer” Rule that forbade cameras in the dugout.
-And Meyer was fined and suspended for three days, one of at least three suspensions he received during his career.5
+For about the next 10 years baseball had a “Meyer” Rule that forbade cameras in the dugout.
+And Meyer was fined and suspended for three days, one of at least three suspensions he served during his career.5

-Still, he couldn’t stay out of trouble.
-Two days before the final game of the 1950 season, Meyer was involved in another fracas.
+Still, Meyer couldn’t stay out of trouble.
+Two days before the final game of the 1950 season, he was involved in another fracas.
 On an offday in New York, he and several teammates went to Ebbets Field to see the Dodgers play the Braves.
-Russ took a swing at a pesty photographer.
+Russ took a swing at a pesky photographer.
 That night the photographer and a policeman went to Meyer’s hotel room.
 Russ was taken to the police station.
 There, he called Eddie Sawyer and finally everything was settled.
 The photographer apologized and Meyer apologized.
-Peck’s Bad Boy had dodged another bullet.
+Peck’s Bad Boy had dodged another bullet.7

 In the 1950 World Series, Meyer pitched in relief in Games One and Three as the Yankees swept the Phillies.
 He was the loser in Game Three, giving up the winning run on three straight singles in the ninth inning.